spiricom/LEAF/README.md

 tCycle mySine;

-//also, create a mempool object where you can store the data for the LEAF objects.
-It should be an array of chars
+//also, create a memory pool array where you can store the data for the LEAF objects.
+It should be an array of chars.
+Note that you can also define multiple mempool objects in different memory locations in you want to, and initialize different LEAF objects in different places.
+However, LEAF needs at least one mempool, so the one you pass into the LEAF_init function is considered the default location for any LEAF-related memory, unless you specifically put something elsewhere by using an initToPool(), freeFromPool() function instead of init() or free().

 #define MEM_SIZE 500000
 char myMemory[MEM_SIZE];